pieroproietti/penguins-eggs/README.md

 Of course, you need a working NodeJs 8.x or better installed.

 ## Packages
-Later, I hope in december, to be able to release a Debian/Ubuntu package.
+Later, I hope in december, to release a Debian/Ubuntu installation package.

 ## It's all Folks!
 No need other configurations, penguins-eggs are battery included or better, as in the real, the live is inside! :-D